aimat-lab/materials_concepts/README.md

 > This will output a file `materials-science.filtered.works.csv` in the specified folder containing all works which sufficed the conditions.

+## Data Preparation

+### Cleaning abstracts

+Clean the abstracts:

+`$ python preparation/clean_abstracts.py materials-science.filtered.works.csv --folder data/`

+> This will output a file `materials-science.cleaned.works.csv` in the specified folder containing all works with cleaned abstracts.

+### Extraction

+> Note: As these operations are very time consuming, they are split across several scripts and parallelized.
+The scripts should be run in the following order:

+1. Extract 'chemical elements' from abstracts:

+`$ python preparation/extract_elements.py materials-science.cleaned.works.csv --folder data/`

+> This will output a file `materials-science.extraction-1.works.csv` in the specified folder containing all works with extracted chemical elements in a separate columns `elements`.

+2. Extract 'concepts' from abstracts:

+`$ python preparation/extract_concepts.py materials-science.extraction-1.works.csv --folder data/`

+> This will output a file `materials-science.extraction-2.works.csv` in the specified folder containing all works with extracted concepts in a separate columns `extracted_concepts`.

 # TODO General

 ## Process